krprzenioslo/Hystrixwiki2/How-it-Works.md

 #### Cost of Threads

-Hystrix measures the latency when it executes the `run()` method on the child thread as well as the total end-to-end time on the parent thread.
+Hystrix measures the latency when it executes the `construct()` or `run()` method on the child thread as well as the total end-to-end time on the parent thread.
 This way you can see the cost of Hystrix overhead (threading, metrics, logging, circuit breaker, etc.).

-The Netflix API processes 10+ billion `HystrixCommand` executions per day using thread isolation.
+The Netflix API processes 10+ billion Hystrix Command executions per day using thread isolation.
 Each API instance has 40+ thread-pools with 5&ndash;20 threads in each (most are set to 10).

-The following diagram represents one [HystrixCommand](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html) being executed at 60 requests-per-second on a single API instance (of about 350 total threaded executions per second per server):
+The following diagram represents one `HystrixCommand` being executed at 60 requests-per-second on a single API instance (of about 350 total threaded executions per second per server):

-<a href="images/thread-cost-60rps-original.png">[[images/thread-cost-60rps-640.png]]</a>
+<a href="images/thread-cost-60rps-original.png">[[images/thread-cost-60rps-640.png]]
-_(Click for larger view)_
+_(Click for larger view)_</a>

 At the median (and lower) there is no cost to having a separate thread.